ankumar/architecture/README.md

  I shared this internally to teams within the company & was quite surprised with people at every level resonating with this exchange & shared a lot of feedback on ways of improving Architecutre.
 This literally started the journey around working on take-aways.

 1. Framing & Asking the right question.
-2. Finding Answers is a **Process, Learning Perspectives, Wisdom & Sharing**, especially from the Generosity of large tech community.
+2. Finding Answers, **a Process, Learning Perspectives, Wisdom & Sharing**, especially from the Generosity of large tech community.

 --